strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ---

 To optimize the operation of your Kafka cluster, you can change the assignment of partitions to brokers.
-Sometimes you might want to move the partitions from one broker to another or maybe you want to change the ordering of the partition assignment list.
+Sometimes you might want to move the partitions from one broker to another or maybe you want to change the ordering of partition assignment list.
-Cruise Control can be used to tackle these issues easily but for any reason if you don't want to use Cruise Control and do the things manually then you can use the Kafka partition reassignment tool.
+Cruise Control can be used to tackle these issues easily.
+However, if you don't want to use Cruise Control and prefer to do the reassignment manually, then you can use the Kafka partition reassignment tool.
 Here is a guide on how you can use it.

 <!--more-->